 When you check into a luxury property, you expect a certain standard of property and service.
 However, what makes a good hospitality brand stand out today is the experience they curate for you and the environment they provide.

 At the resort every morning we got up to the morning ragas played on the flute.

 Breakfast at Vajra – the pillared hall overlooking the Aravalli hills relaxes you at once.

-Spa overlooked the greenery that helps you let go of all the worries while a therapist pampers you.
+The spa overlooked the greenery that helps you let go of all the worries while a therapist pampers you.

-Staff listened to us without being told.
+The staff listened to us without being told.
 If I said, I am missing Daal Roti, there was Daal Roti in the evening for dinner.

 We explored many facets of Jaipur and around, stay tuned for the detailed posts on them.